-First-time offense for possession or use of alcohol and/or drugs or look-alike alcohol or look-alike drugs may result in a 10-day suspension 5 day suspension or 20-day 10 day alternate placement determined by the superintendent with parent notification.
+First-time offense for possession or use of alcohol and/or drugs or look-alike alcohol or look-alike drugs may result in a 5-day suspension or 10-day alternate placement determined by the superintendent with parent notification.

 Second-time offense for possession or use of alcohol and/or drugs and/or look-alike alcohol or look-alike drug products may result in recommendation of suspension for up to 10 days.